yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/internals.md

 The solution to these two requirements is a dynamically-resizing, array-based mesh.
 Like a `std::vector`, elements are stored in contiguous buffers of memory, which are transparently expanded and copied sporadically.
 Of course, this expansion is largely hidden from the user.

+Philosophically, our halfmesh aims to be _as-implicit-as-possible_; whenever we can, we represent connectivity and properties implicitly by indices.
+Although this strategy runs the risk of being "overly clever" programming, it has proven effective for two reasons.
+First, anything tracked explicitly and stored an array is a liability if that array is not updated properly---conversely implicit relationships can be abstracted away behind helper functions, and once the helper function is written there is no danger of breaking the relationship.
+Second, implicit relationships tend to lead fast implementations out of the box, avoiding performance hacking which runs a huge risk of breaking correctness.

 ## Permutation halfedge mesh

 Here's a neat fact: a halfedge mesh can be represented by a single [permutation](https://en.wikipedia.org/wiki/Permutation) of length `nHalfedges`.